 A strong aesthetic approach always characterizes his work, photographs by Andres Serrano – as with some of his contemporaries such as Cindy Sherman and Robert Mapplethorpe – give an iconic status to the photographic image.

-By putting into perspective a fundamental dichotomy between form and content, Serrano conveys a strange feeling of fascination to the viewer.
+By putting a fundamental dichotomy between form and content into perspective, Serrano conveys a strange feeling of fascination to the viewer.
 Serrano‘s works constantly test the visual experience of the sublime.

 In the exhibition’s catalog The Morgue for Andres Serrano, Daniel Arasse precisely insists on the unveiling taboos specific to Western society conveyed by the works of the American photographer: